 The three questions to ask when securing ACH bank account numbers

-This blog series aims to make it easier for product managers, developers, and business owners to understand the Automated Clearing House’s (ACH) security requirements for data at rest.
-Starting June 30, 2022, qualifying organizations will be required to “protect deposit account information by rendering it unreadable when stored electronically.”
+This blog series aims to make it easier to understand the new Automated Clearing House (ACH) security requirements for data at rest.
+Starting June 30, 2022, qualifying organizations are required to “protect deposit account information by rendering it unreadable when stored electronically.”

 In our last post, we gave a high-level explanation of ACH’s requirements for electronically storing financial deposit information (i.e., bank account numbers) and who they impacted.
 While Nacha, the governing and enforcement body ruling over the United State’s ACH network, addressed many questions regarding its Supplementing Data Security Rule, it did not dive deep or prescribe technical requirements or solutions.